-By 2050, overall welfare losses13 in the carbon ambition runs range from £5 billion for 40% reductions to £52 billion for 90% CO2 reductions (all costs are in £2000).
+Though demand reduction is an immediately available option to reduce demand for energy and consequently CO_2 emissions, it has a negative impact in loss utility from not having the benefit of this additional energy use.
+When combined with reductions in producer surplus, the resulting metric is social welfare losses (loss of consumer + producer surpluses).
+This is a far superior metric than changes in energy system costs as the size of the overall energy system is itself changing.
+As shown in Figure 22, by 2050, overall welfare losses19 in the carbon ambition runs range from £5 billion for 40% reductions to £52 billion for 90% CO2 reductions (all costs are in £2000).
 The significant increases in welfare loss - including a near doubling of costs for a 60% vs. an 80% reduction - represent a key decision variable when deciding on more stringent UK emission reduction targets.
 Note that the low welfare losses in the CCSP run are again a reflection of optimal decision making under a social discount rate where consumer preferences change and/or government works to remove uncertainty, information gaps and other non-price barriers.
+Note that the precise split between producer and consumer surplus is dependent on the ability of producers to pass through additional CO2 emission costs.